-5. Medical Emergency Services
+7. Medical Emergency Services

-In a Medical Emergency, including a mental health condition, go to the nearest emergency facility or call 911 or other local emergency number.
-A Referral from your PCP is not needed.
+In a Medical Emergency, including a mental health condition, go to the nearest emergency facility or call 911 (or other local emergency number).
 See your Schedule of Benefits for your Member Cost Sharing.
 If you are admitted to the hospital, you must call the Plan at 1-877-907-4742 within 48 hours or as soon as you can.
 This phone number is also on your ID card.
-If an attending emergency physician contacts us or your PCP, then no further notice is needed.
-Your PCP will help to arrange for any follow-up care you may need.
-See the Glossary for more information on Medical Emergency Services.
+If an attending emergency Physician contacts us or your PCP, then no further notice is needed.
+See the Glossary for additional information on Medical Emergency Services.